 I was pretty good at cutting out the letters I wanted to use.

-The first thing I did was tape the letters to the glass and even figured a way to get it to lay just right.
+The first thing I did was tape the letters to the glass surface and even figured a way to get it to lay just right.

 For the next step I applied Armour Etching Cream.

 This was pretty easy but definitely my first MISTAKE!

 It looked good on the inside of the glass.